Reducing Pilots in Channel Estimation with Predictive Foundation Models: Numerical Results and Discussions

 } To investigate the scalability and generalizability of the proposed scheme to varying antenna configurations, \figref{fig:unseen_ant} shows the channel estimation performance when the BS is equipped with 16 transmit antennas, a configuration unseen during training.
 Owing to the scalable architecture design, featuring univariate decomposition and AdaLN, the model can be directly applied to this unseen setting without any modification.
 The results also showcase that the model generalizes well, outperforming all baselines by more than 4 dB in NMSE for \SNR{\geq}{20}.
 Similar observations are obtained when varying other system parameters, such as the number of subcarriers or RBs.
 Notably, as the antenna count increases, the achieved pilot overhead reduction becomes more pronounced under this scenario, which is crucial for enhancing transmission efficiency.
 This advantage is particularly valuable for future wireless networks, where the dimensionality of antenna arrays continues to increase.

 \CheckRmv{

-} We further investigate the NMSE performance under an unseen environment using the line-of-sight TDL-D profile, as shown in \figref{fig:unseen_scenario}.
-This setting introduces a substantial distributional shift in channel correlation and delay structure, as the model was trained exclusively on non-line-of-sight scenarios (TDL-A/B/C). {Despite this drastic mismatch}, the proposed PFM-aided CE maintains competitive performance, remarkably surpassing the LMMSE, CNN, and ViT-based estimators.
+} We further investigate the NMSE performance under an unseen environment using the LOS TDL-D profile, as shown in \figref{fig:unseen_scenario}.
+This setting introduces a substantial distributional shift in channel correlation and delay structure, as the model was trained exclusively on NLOS scenarios (TDL-A/B/C). {Despite this drastic mismatch}, the proposed PFM-aided CE maintains competitive performance, remarkably surpassing {all the baselines}.
 These results underscore the model's zero-shot generalization ability, enabling adaptation to structurally different channel environments without finetuning. {This capability stems from} the time-series forecasting knowledge inherited from the pre-trained PFM.
 This large-capacity model has been pre-trained across a large-scale time-series corpus, thereby generalizing effectively to out-of-distribution wireless channel sequences, an ability inaccessible to conventional statistical or small-scale AI models.